 Communication plays an ever-increasing role for critical infrastructure providers.
-Communication provides mission critical information to help critical infrastructure service providers carry out their missions better.
+It provides mission-critical information to help critical infrastructure service providers carry out their missions better.
 However, as Jimmy Bakakis, Sales Director Critical Infrastructure, explains to Dr.Dahlit Brin, existing communication systems face many challenges.
-Watch this video to find out what these are and why this poses a serious problem.
+Watch this video to discover what these are and why they pose a serious problem.

 Full interview transcript: